microsoft/MicrosoftCloud/tutorials/docs/ACS-to-Teams-Meeting/csharp/en-us/03-Create-Teams-Meeting.md

     1. Copy the value of the secret into a local file.
 You'll use the value later in this exercise.
     1. Go to the `Overview` tab and copy the `Application (client) ID` and `Directory (tenant) ID` values into the same local file that you used in the previous step.

-3. Open the `samples/acs-to-teams-meeting/server/csharp/ExerciseACS.sln` in Visual Studio 2022.
+3. Open the `samples/acs-to-teams-meeting/server/csharp/GraphACSFunctions.sln` in Visual Studio 2022.

-4. Go to the `ExerciseACS` project and create a `local.settings.json` file with the following values:
+4. Go to the `GraphACSFunctions` project and create a `local.settings.json` file with the following values:

     - Use the values you copied into the local file to update the `TENANT_ID`, `CLIENT_ID` and `CLIENT_SECRET` values.
     - Define `USER_ID` with the user id that you'd like to create a Microsoft Teams Meeting.